mdn/content/files/en-us/web/api/window_management_api/index.md

 ## Extensions to other interfaces

+- The `Screen` {{domxref("Screen.change_event", "change")}} event
+  - : Fired on a specific screen when it changes in some way — for example available width or height, or orientation.
 - {{domxref("Screen.isExtended")}}
-  - : A boolean property that returns `true` if the device has multiple screens, and `false` if not.
+  - : A boolean property that returns `true` if the user's device has multiple screens, and `false` if not.
 - {{domxref("Element.requestFullscreen()")}}, the `screen` option
   - : Specifies on which screen you want to put the element in fullscreen mode.
 - {{domxref("Window.getScreenDetails()")}}